developedbygeo/Resume-builder/README.md

 Additionally, please ensure that your **browser's zoom is set to default (100%)** before generating the document.

 **Important Note #3**: The recommended browser for this app is **Chrome**.
 There are a few known issues with Firefox, which cannot be controlled through the app.
-Regardless, if you decide to use Firefox, please \*\*enable 'Print Backgrounds' in the 'More Settings' drop-down menu.
+Regardless, if you decide to use Firefox, please **enable 'Print Backgrounds' in the 'More Settings' drop-down menu**.

 ## Installation